 If the deceleration phase is the last part of a short trip shortly before a stop phase, the second gear shall be used as long as the engine speed does not drop below nidle.

+(f) Other gear modifications for deceleration phases

+If the deceleration phase is the last part of a short trip shortly before a stop phase and the last gear > 0 before the stop phase is used only for a period of up to 2 seconds, gear 0 shall be used instead and the gear lever shall be placed in neutral and the clutch shall be engaged.

+Examples:

+A gear sequence of 4, 0, 2, 2, 0 for the last 5 seconds before a stop phase shall be replaced by 4, 0, 0, 0, 0.

+A gear sequence of 4, 3, 3, 0 for the last 4 seconds before a stop phase shall be replaced by 4, 0, 0, 0.

+A downshift to first gear is not permitted during those deceleration phases.
+If such a downshift would be necessary in the last part of a short trip just before a stop phase, since the engine speed would drop below nidle in 2nd gear, gear 0 shall be used instead and the gear lever shall be placed in neutral and the clutch shall be engaged.

+Xxxxx If the first gear is required in the section of a short trip a time period of at least 2 seconds immediately before prior to the a deceleration to stop, this gear should be used until the first sample of the deceleration phase.
+For the rest of the deceleration phase, gear 0 shall be used and the gear lever shall be placed in neutral and the clutch shall be engaged.

-(f) If during a deceleration phase the duration of a gear sequence between two gear sequences of 3 seconds or more is only 1 second, it shall be replaced by gear 0 and the clutch shall be disengaged.
+Xxxxx If during a deceleration phase the duration of a gear period (a time sequence with constant gear) between two gear periods of 3 seconds or more is only 1 second, it shall be replaced by gear 0 and the clutch shall be disengaged.

-If during a deceleration phase the duration of a gear sequence between two gear sequences of 3 seconds or more is 2 seconds, it shall be replaced by gear 0 for the 1st second and for the 2nd second with the gear that follows after the 2 second period.
+If during a deceleration phase the duration of a gear period between two gear periods of 3 seconds or more is 2 seconds, it shall be replaced by gear 0 for the 1st second and for the 2nd second with the gear that follows after the 2 second period.
 The clutch shall be disengaged for the 1st second.

 Example: A gear sequence 5, 4, 4, 2 shall be replaced by 5, 0, 2, 2.